 It was the recent announcement of new Saturday hours at the Young Readers Center that brought this to my attention.
 Dedicated to readers from babies to teens, visitors are welcome to explore the collection of books and enjoy both regular and occasional special programs for kids and parents.
 On the shelves you’ll find everything from board and picture books to early reader chapter books to middle reader series and YA novels.
 And while you can’t check them out of the library, guests are free to settle in there with a good read.

-Within a such palatial, stately building, the space is a nice, cozy place to hang out and read with kiddos (or let older kids read on their own).
+Within such a palatial, stately building, the space is a nice, cozy place to hang out and read with kiddos (or let older kids read on their own).
 Plenty of comfy seating and even stuffed animals to snuggle with are available.
 There are also small toys around for little ones to play with as they explore.
 The Young Readers Center is open Monday through Saturday 9am – 4:30pm, and hosts a free story time every Friday at 10am (space is limited to 50 people, so plan accordingly).

 Don’t make that your only stop on an outing to the Library of Congress!
 There is so much to see and do beyond that — it’s the largest library in the world, after all.
 The magnificent architecture and stunning design alone will wow visitors young and old.
 Stand in the Great Hall and look around — you’ll see lots of other people gazing up at the ornate ceilings, reading inscriptions on walls, examining sculptures and paintings and even the beautiful floors, and just wandering around marveling at it all.
 There are interactives where you can get information about the significance, history, and artistry of the various features.
 And two very popular displays are a Giant Bible of Mainz and an original Gutenberg Bible.